-- Stanley - Based in Virginia, Stanley is a major IT consultant to 40 government agencies, including a $570 million project with Homeland Security.
-2007 revenues were over $600 million.
+- Stanley.
+Based in Virginia, Stanley is a major IT consultant to 40+ government agencies, including a $570 million project with Homeland Security.

-- The Bank One Economic Outlook Center at Arizona State University rated Lawton as Number 6 in the nation for the development of new non-agricultural jobs in the early 2000s.
-Lawton had been at 192nd previously.
+- The Bank One Economic Outlook Center at Arizona State University rated Lawton as Number Six in the nation for the development of new non-agricultural jobs in the early 2000s.
+Lawton had been at far down the list in 192nd place previously.

 - Truck Drivers, Owner-Operators

-- Veterinary Techs and Vets - Cattle and other herd animals, especially.
+- Veterinary Techs and Vets for cattle and other herd animals, especially.

 - Network Systems and Data Communications Specialists

 - Registered Nurses